Consensys/quorum-tools/README.md

     ...
 ]
 ```
-If `Accept` header has value `application/yaml`, the response would be
+If request header `Accept` has value `application/yaml`, the response would be
 ```yaml
 quorum:
   nodes: